-In the upper panel of Table 3 the earnings are centered in 1974 (average of 1972-76).
-As long as we expand symmetrically the data limits us to 15-year averages at the most, but the pattern nevertheless appears to be relatively clear: The elasticity increases with approximately 30 per cent, for sons as well as for daughters.
-This contradicts the findings in Table 2, where the extension of the window had more or less no effect of the estimates, but where no attempts were made to control for ageing of the sample.
-According to the upper panel of Table 3, however, window extension appears to have a significant effect on the
+In the upper panel of Table 3 the earnings are centered on 1974 (average of 1972- 1976).
+As long as we expand symmetrically18 the data limit us to 15-year averages at the most, but the pattern nevertheless appears to be relatively clear.
+The elasticity increases by approximately 30 percent, for sons as well as for daughters.
+This contradicts the findings in Table 2, where the extension of the window had more or less no effect of the estimates, but where no attempts were made to control for aging of the sample.
+According to the upper panel of Table 3, however, window extension appears to have a significant effect on the estimates, indicating that persistency in the transitory innovations does seem to be a source of bias in former analyses of the IGE.

-&lt;sup>18 Since 1967 is our first years of observation, it is impossible to expand symmetrically around the period 1967-1971.
-In stead we start out with the next age group in Table 1: 1972-1976.
-The IGE is slightly different in Table 3 relative to Table 1 (0.263 vs 0.282 for sons and 0.175 vs 0.186 for daughters).
-This is once again due to the balancing of the samples that result in different sample sizes.
+18 Since 1967 is our first year of observation, it was impossible to expand symmetrically around the period 1967-1971.
+Instead we started out with the next age group in Table 1: 1972-1976.
+The IGE is slightly different in Table 3 relative to Table 1 (0.263 vs 0.282 for sons and 0.175 vs 0.186 for